blockfirm/pine-api/README.md

 Used by other nodes that are not managed by Pine to still be able to send push notifications to the official Pine app.

+Rate limited to 2 requests per second with bursts up to 10 requests.

 #### Body

 Encoded as JSON.